1989 Dime Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 Mintage figures for 1989 dimes vary considerably across facilities.
 Philadelphia struck 1,298,400,000 coins, followed by Denver at 896,535,597.
 San Francisco minted only 3,220,194 proof coins in Deep Cameo finish.

 Survival data reveals a dramatic contrast.
 Both P and D coins have unknown survival numbers from circulation.
-The S DCAM proofs show documented survival of 2,753,265 specimens, achieving an 85.5% survival rate.
+The S DCAM proofs show documented survival of 2,753,265 specimens, achieving an 85.5% survival rate, primarily because they were sold directly to collectors in protective packaging.

 Also Read: Top 70+ Most Valuable Mercury Dimes Worth Money (Chart By Year)